Badjelly's Bad Christmas: Performing

-The Chickenshed Theatre Company didn't hold auditions for any of the roles, however all the performers were members of the company.
-They relied slightly on typecasting, but mainly on previous knowledge of how hard working the members were.
+The Chickenshed Theatre Company didn't hold auditions for any of the roles, but all the performers were members of the company.

 Critical response

 Overall, Badjelly's Bad Christmas received very good reviews, and all the critics seemed to agree that it was a very good show, if a little crazy.

-The Stage magazine said "The nonsense of Spike Milligan meets the madness of Chickenshed and the results are suitably deranged."
+The Stage magazine said "The nonsense of Spike Milligan meets the madness of Chickenshed and the results are suitably deranged".
 They went on to say "Dave Carey has achieved the playwright's equivalent of nailing jelly to a wall", and as for the signers, they said "it's all duplicated just to the side of the main action as three brilliant young performers not just sign but enact the entire piece in a virtual mini play within a play."
-However, they also said "A little more fire in its bad belly in the first half and a little less from the band – in danger of drowning out those hilarious lyrics – and I’m sure Milligan will be dancing and blowing raspberries from the wings."
+However, they also said "A little more fire in its bad belly in the first half and a little less from the band – in danger of drowning out those hilarious lyrics – and I'm sure Milligan will be dancing and blowing raspberries from the wings."
 A Younger Theatre said "It's a little off-the-wall, but absolutely a joy and delight to watch." and commented on the energy of the cast, "It's fun, it's bursting with imagination, and the cast gives more energy in one single show than half of the shows I saw last year put together", the staging "Where Badjelly really excels is the continual revealing of new devices, characters, and methods of presenting the story to the audience", and the signers "The on-stage signing ... was excellently presented to be part of the action".
 They also commented on the attitude of the performers and staff "It's not often that a venue affects me as much as a show, but you can tell that rooted at the heart of Badjelly's Bad Christmas is the support, determination and love from the staff and the young people involved."
 This was generally considered one of the best reviews the show got.

 Public response

 There was a fantastic audience response to Badjelly's Bad Christmas, so much so many of the nights were sold out before the run of the show began, and even on a day when all the roads in the area were iced over, making it dangerous to drive, both performances (the matinee and evening performance) received reasonably large audiences.

-One audience member said "It was absolutely fantastic...Chickenshed is really good at doing some real stuff, and just stretching your mind, and you think "How is all this working?"
-They also commented on the use of a German wheel in the Ning Nang Nong scene and the final bows, saying "There's a big wheel that comes across the stage with two fantastic male dancers".